MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest1.md

-# Quest 1 - Understand what we want to build.
+# Quest 1 - Understand what we want to build
 :construction: Add Architecture overview and description here.